blueblur0730/modified-plugins/source/find_convar_cmd_owner/README.md

 // hide the cvar of this plugin find_convar_cmd_owner_hide 1

-// 1 = File and path name, 2 = Descriptive name (It's not recommended to use 1 :p since the format looks pretty bad) find_convar_cmd_owner_storenametype 2
+// 1 = File and path name, 2 = Descriptive name
+find_convar_cmd_owner_storenametype 1

-// dump description and flags of the cvar and cmd, and the bounds of cvar. (by defualt, cvars have values and cmds have flags in the keyvalue file.) find_convar_cmd_owner_dumpmore 1
+// dump description and flags of the cvar and cmd, and the bounds of cvar.
+// by defualt, cvars have values and cmds have flags in the keyvalue file. find_convar_cmd_owner_dumpmore 1
 ```